microsoft/power-platform-terraform-quickstarts/README.md

 1. [Bootstrap](bootstrap/README.md) this will create and configure the prerequisites that are needed to run the quickstart examples.
 2. Try out any of the following **Quickstart Examples**

-> [!Note]
-> As long as provider is in private repository, you have to run [/bootstrap/mirror/mirror.sh](/bootstrap/mirror/mirror.sh) first to copy provider locally

 ## Quickstart Examples
 * [101-hello-power-platform](./quickstarts/101-hello-power-platform/README.md)